 Instructions

-• Pour the milk in to the dry ingredients and stir.
-Add the corn syrup.
+- Pour the milk in to the dry ingredients and stir.
+Add the corn syrup.3 cups whole milk, 2 tbsp corn syrup

-• Turn the ice cream maker on and pour the mixture in to the ice cream basin.
-Churn for about 20 to 25 minutes or until the mixture is almost frozen and has a thick the appearance or follow the manufacturer's instructions.
+- Turn the ice cream maker on and pour the mixture in to the ice cream basin.
+Churn for about 20 to 25 minutes or until the mixture is almost frozen and has a thick appearance.

 Notes